Battle of the Books is this Thursday at 6:00 p.m. Spectators are welcome. Good luck to all of our teams!

 Dear Families and Staff:

-This letter is to inform you that 2 individuals at Madison Elementary School have tested positive for COVID-19.
-Students who have had potential exposure will be contacted.
-We are coordinating our efforts with the Lee County Health Department to promptly identify and monitor individuals who have had recent contact with the COVID-19 positive individual(s) to prevent further spread within our school and community.
-The health and safety of Madison Elementary School students and staff are our highest priority, and we recognize the uncertainty and concern regarding the evolving coronavirus (COVID-19) pandemic.
+This letter is to inform you that 1 individual at Madison School has tested positive for COVID-19.
+We are coordinating our efforts with the Lee County Health Department to promptly identify and monitor individuals who have tested positive for COVID-19 or who have covid-like symptoms to prevent further spread within our school and community.
+The health and safety of Madison School students and staff are our highest priority, and we recognize the uncertainty and concern regarding the coronavirus (COVID-19) pandemic.
 We are following guidance from the Centers for Disease Control and Prevention (CDC) as well as the state and local health departments for best practices and procedures to protect everyone’s health.

 To prevent further spread of the disease, Dixon Public Schools are taking the following steps: